scwest/SINBAD/README.md

 ```

 ## Before Use
 Some user construction of input files is required (to standardize information format).
+We provide examples of these files in the SINBAD/docs folder.
+These examples were created using prior versions of Ensembl, 3did, and BioGRID.
+We suggest that the user create up-to-date versions of these files using their desired databases.
-Specifically, they need the following files:
+Specifically, SINBAD requires the following files:

 **Domain-domain interaction file**
 A file that contains physical domain interaction predictions/annotations.